Summary

 George Mason University has numerous departments, research centers, and labs focused on cybersecurity in addition to its AI2 Nexus initiative and partnerships with state and federal agencies such as the Commonwealth Cyber Initiative (CCI) and the All-In-Gov Council.

-Key departments in the College of Engineering and Computing include the:
+Key departments in the College of Engineering and Computing include:

 - Cybersecurity Engineering Department (CYSE)